RafaeLS85/sidebar-menu-react-next/README.md

 'use client'; // This is important for client-side navigation

 import React, { useState } from 'react';
-import SidebarMenu, { MenuItem } from 'sidebar-fvg';
+import SidebarMenu, { MenuItem } from 'sidebar-menu-fvg';
 import { FaHome, FaUser, FaCog } from 'react-icons/fa';
 import { useRouter } from 'next/navigation';